Dr Vincent Hiribarren

 - World History

-I am currently writing a book called Beyond Boko Haram which will be published by Plon in 2018.
+I have just finished writing a book called Beyond Boko Haram which will be published by Plon in 2019.

 Book: A History of Borno: Trans-Saharan Empire to Failing Nigerian State (London: Hurst and Oxford University Press, 2017)